sccn/sccn.github.io/workshops/EEGLAB_2015_Sheffield.md

 colleagues.
 Registrants will be contacted by the workshop organiser with further details of the poster session.

-Participants are expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants are expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The workshop will introduce and demonstrate the use of EEGLAB and EEGLAB extension tools for performing analysis of EEG and related data, with detailed method